thhdragon/ff5m/docs/INSTALL.md

 chmod +x ./switch.sh && ./switch.sh
 ```

+> [!NOTE]
+> If the switching script fails with the error "_Unable to switch repository_", try rebooting the printer.
+> Then you can check the Software Update section and run **Recover** for ZMod if this option appears.
+> Otherwise, run the switching script again.

 After the reboot, update the firmware manually via Fluidd:
 Navigate to **Configuration -> Software Update -> zmod (Update)**.